WVIC-LP

 WVIC-LP is a variety formatted low-power broadcast radio station licensed to Saint Paul, Minnesota, serving portions of the eastside of St. Paul and Maplewood.
 The station is owned by the Victoria Theatre Project.

+The Victoria Theater, over a century old, is located on University Avenue in the Frogtown neighborhood of St. Paul.
+The studios of the station are to be located inside the structure, which is in the process of being converted to a functioning theater and community center.
+The theater is still under reconstruction as of April, 2024.